ninception/VisRecog_resources/ObjectDetection_DPM.md

 ## Doubts

-* (Asim) In the training phase, what is Data Mining?
+- (Asim) In the training phase, what is Data Mining?
+  - (ninad) It is probably hard negative mining.